contextgeneric/cgp-patterns/content/error-wrapping.md

 To help with the implementation, we also implement a `HasConfigPath` trait, which allows a provider to get the file path to the config file from the context.

-Using the config traits, we then implement `LoadConfigJson` as a context-generic provider for `ConfigLoader`, which would read a JSON config file as bytes from the filesystem using `std::fs::read`, and then parse the config using `serde_json`.
+Using the config traits, we then implement `LoadJsonConfig` as a context-generic provider for `ConfigLoader`, which would read a JSON config file as bytes from the filesystem using `std::fs::read`, and then parse the config using `serde_json`.
-With CGP, `LoadConfigJson` can work with any `Config` type that implements `Deserialize`.
+With CGP, `LoadJsonConfig` can work with any `Config` type that implements `Deserialize`.

-We can then define an example application context that makes use of `LoadConfigJson` to load its config as follows:
+We can then define an example application context that makes use of `LoadJsonConfig` to load its config as follows:

 ```rust